-By 2025, one third of the world's population will be over the age of 65.
+By 2025, one third of the world’s population will be over the age of 65.
 How much do you know about the physical and psychological changes associated with aging?
 Should one be afraid of getting older or look forward to it?
 How can wellness and healthcare professionals contribute to their older clients wellbeing?
-Gerontology course gives comprehensive answers to those questions.
+This course offers comprehensive answers to these questions and more.

 The program explores the biology of aging and existing theories about the aging process.
 It examines age-related physical changes as well as the broader psychological and social issues human face as they go through their lifespan.
 Emphasis is placed on the holistic approach to the client’s health, assisting older patients in pain reduction, and dysfunctions associated with particular health conditions that afflict this population.

 Among the central themes covered in the course curriculum are theoretical and practical issues associated with the life style choice and self determination of older adults.
 Particular focus is placed on the following topics: nutrition and aging, education and learning in later life, grieving and aging and work and aging.